Joao4569/farm_fresh/README.md

 - While testing if images were displaying on the deployed site I found a bug with the image URL's.
 This is now fixed and noted as bug no.8 in the [Bugs found section](#bugs-found).

+- Once all bugs found thus far had been attended to, I then proceeded to test all images, shopping cart functions and checkout functionailty by logging in and compiling an order, then processing a payment and viewing the test users order history and found the purchase and checkout functionality all working as expected on the deployed site.

 **Image Placeholder**